The Search for a Great White Cake

-2. In a medium bowl, mix the room temperature milk and egg whites along with the vanilla and almond extracts until blended.
+- 3. In a medium bowl, stir together the room temperature milk and egg whites along with the vanilla and almond extracts until blended.

-4. Add the milk mixture and beat on medium speed just until combined.
-Remember, over mixing the cake batter results in a dense cake.
+- 5. Add the milk mixture and beat on low speed just until combined.
+Do not over mix.

 - Cake doesn’t rise – Check your baking powder.
 If it’s expired or even close to the expiration date it is likely the problem.

 - Cake over flows while cooking – Never fill the cake pans above halfway full.
 If you have extra batter, discard it or try making a mini cake or whatever.

 - The almond flavor is too strong – use less.
 But seriously, just use less!
 I like the flavor balance between the vanilla and almond in this recipe, but if you don’t, then use less.
 I am from the northeast-ish midwest-ish area and wedding cakes seem to often have a wonderful touch of almond flavor.
 LOVE it!
 But if you don’t then okay.
 No need to leave a nasty comment, just use less almond extract. 🙂